 Top 10 Things to Know for Kickstarter Alternative

 There are lots of Kickstarter alternatives on the internet.
 The popular demand for crowdfunding had brought them to existence.
-All have their unique offerings and niche for crowdfunding.
+All have their unique offerings and niches for crowdfunding.
 Those are what make them different from each other.
-But some other things had to be bright under our consideration.
-Such as the commissions, transaction fees, approval process, etc.
+But some other things had to be brought under our consideration, such as the commissions, transaction fees, approval process, etc.

 |Transaction Fee||5%||3% – 4%||6%||0%|

 |Payment Process Fee||3% – 5% of total fund + $0.05 – $0.20 per pledge||0% for US bank accounts only||1.9% of total fund + $0.30 per funders|

 |Other Fee||5% – 8% Platform fee||2% Crowd Safe fee|

 All crowdfunding platforms have to maintain their standards and reputation.
 They do it by imposing certain rules and regulations on the parties involved with their platform.

 These rules and regulations are directly related to their campaign approval process.
 Take Kickstarter, for example.
 If you want your campaign/ project approved on their platform, it must not violate any community rules.
 Moreover,